W02 Learning Activity: Responsive Menus

 Activity Instructions

-- In your own CodePen account, fork (copy) this CodePen: Responsive Menu - Start
+- In your own CodePen account, fork this CodePen ☼ Responsive Menu – Start

-- CSS: Move the hamburger menu button to the right upper corner of the screen by supplying appropriate CSS declarations where there are currently blanks (______).
+- CSS: Move the hamburger menu button to the upper right corner by adding the appropriate CSS declarations where the blanks (______) are indicated.

 - CSS: Change the hamburger button closing icon ❎ to something of your